beaulebens/keyring/readme.txt

 == Changelog ==

 = =
+* Bugfix BREAKING: Remove invalid reference to $this in error handler.
+Changes number of params passed to keyring_error action.
+* Bugfix BREAKING: `expires` values in tokens MUST be UNIX timestamps now.
 * Enhancement: Added a Pocket Service, props @roccotripaldi
 * Enhancement: Added a Google Mail (Gmail) Service, props @poisa
 * Enhancement: Added a YouTube Service definition, based heavily on @superbia's Google Analytics one.